View of a river between mountains, with a haze over the picture. Panorama Route

 Not sure whether to self-drive, book a tour, or which stops are easiest to access?
 This quick guide covers both the practical choice and the mobility side of the route.

-Self-Drive vs Guided Tour
+Self-Drive or Guided Tour?

-Feature Self-Drive (Our Choice) Guided Day Tour
+Guided Day Tour

 At-a-Glance Access Guide